 Personalised UGC galleries: the right proof for each shopper

-Two shoppers, one product page, but different doubts.
-Personalised UGC galleries show each shopper the customer content most likely to convert them.
+Two shoppers, one product page, two different doubts.
+A personalised UGC gallery surfaces the customer content most likely to win each sale, built on tagged UGC and consent.

-A UGC gallery on a product page is usually one fixed set of content, shown identically to everyone.
-But a product page receives very different shoppers: different sizes, contexts, concerns.
-The content that resolves one shopper’s doubt is not the content that resolves another’s.
+A UGC gallery on a product page is usually one fixed set of content shown identically to everyone.
+The page itself sees nothing of the sort: shoppers arrive with different sizes, contexts, and worries.
+The clip that settles one shopper’s doubt does nothing for the next.

-One shopper wants to see the product on a body like theirs; another wants to see it in a small home; another wants the durability update.
-A static gallery serves whoever it was curated for and leaves the rest hunting.
-Personalisation surfaces, for each shopper, the customer content most likely to answer their question.
+One shopper wants the product on a body like theirs.
+Another wants it in a small flat.
+A third wants the two-years-later durability update.
+A static gallery answers whoever it was curated for and leaves everyone else hunting.
+Personalisation puts the customer content most likely to answer the question in front of the shopper who has it.

 - Tagged UGC, the gallery can only personalise if the content’s subject matter is machine-readable (tags do this).